Mo7med3li/meals/README.md

 ## 📁 Project Structure

-meals/
-├── assets/ # Images and icons
+├── assets/ # Icons and images
-├── css/ # Stylesheets
+├── css/ # Custom stylesheets (Bootstrap)
-├── js/ # JavaScript and jQuery logic
+├── js/ # jQuery and custom scripts
-├── webfonts/ # Font files used in the UI
+├── webfonts/ # Fonts used in the UI
 ├── index.html # Entry point of the app
-└── jsconfig.json # JS project config
+└── jsconfig.json # JS project configuration